rasterio/rasterio/CONTRIBUTING.rst

 ---------------

 First of all: the Rasterio project has a code of conduct.
-Please read the CODE_OF_CONDUCT.txt file, it's important to all of us.
+Please read the CODE_OF_CONDUCT.rst file, it's important to all of us.

 Rights
 ------